Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Expected return High, due to higher risk Very high, due to very high risk Variable, often moderate to high Low to medium, depending on credit rating Medium, depending on interest rate

-Management involvement Active, strategic influence Active, supportive Passive, voting rights at annual general meetings Passive, no influence Passive, no influence
+Management involvement Active, strategic influence Active, supportive Passive, voting rights at general meetings Passive, no influence Passive, no influence

 The Function of Private Equity explained simply